skgtech/skgbot/README.md

 # SKGTech Discord Bot

-> Enables onboarding of new users, implements a help screen and various
+> Enables onboarding of new users, moderation and provides useful commands to users.

-    other functions.

 # How To Install